 If this wasn’t enough, Big Jim Jarrett suffered from irregular heartbeats, resulting from exhaustion.
 He will be in the hospital from 7 to 10 days, followed by 3 –4 months of complete rest at home.

 Attended the tail end of the pep rally.
 Talked with Mr. Province.
-(Allegedly Mr. Province used a wiffle bat to get players attention on the field, bat to helmet.
+(Allegedly Mr. Province used a whiffle bat to get players attention on the field, bat to helmet.
 He also lined up the biggest kids against the smaller kids.)
 He wasn’t bitter about being fired.
 He said he saw it coming and that he should have known better.
 He told me he wished he had more players like me.
-Nice stroke to my ego!
+Sweet stroke to my ego!
 He gave me tips about college.
 He said not to cram and to take cookbook chemistry (whatever that is).
-We had a nice talk and my respect grew for him.
+We had a friendly talk, and my respect grew for him.
 Did some accounting homework and went to bed.

 Went to the Clallam Bay football game.
 We lost.
-But the attitude of the tam improved 100% from the previous week.
+But the attitude of the team improved 100% from the previous week.
 Bub has full control.
 Glen is his assistant.
 Gary LaCha scored the only three touchdowns; Kimm Brown went over for 2 pts.
-But Gary proved he is the best there is on that team.
-He was MVP last year in both FB and BB.
+But Gary proved he is the best there is on that team, earning MVP last year in both FB and BB.
 He ran sensationally today.
-And all this only 2 days after his brother’s funeral.
-To me he is one of the greatest people on this earth.
+And all these only 2 days after his brother’s funeral.
+To me, he is one of the most exceptional people on this earth.

 Finished accounting homework.

-Sunday, September 14, 1975 – Woke up ready to watch football, only to find New England went on strike and the game was canceled.
+Sunday, September 14, 1975 – Woke up ready to watch football, only to find New England went on strike, and the game was canceled.
 Watched a taped game between Pittsburgh and Dallas won by Dallas 17 – 16.
 Then saw Denver beat St. Louis 21 – 17 live.
-Mel went fishing in the fishing Derby but she didn’t catch anything.
-Ate a very nice dinner and took off for U.P.S. arrived at 10:10 PM.
+Mel went fishing in the Fishing Derby, but she didn’t catch anything.
+Ate a lovely dinner and took off for U.P.S. arrived at 10:10 PM.
 And now I am going to bed.
 What a terrible week for Neah Bay.
 God Bless all those who are in need there, those who are in health problems, my friends and relatives and the soul of Ronnie LaChester.
 Amen.